 4th Annual Trial Methodology Symposium

-The HRB-TMRN are delighted to welcome some of the worlds leading experts in Trial Methodology to Galway this October 11th, for our 4th Trial Methodology Symposium.
-The theme for this years event is “Methodological Innovations in Randomised Trials”.
-This flagship event brings together a host of individuals with an interest in trial methodology nationally.
-As with previous years, early booking is advised to secure a place.
+The HRB-TMRN were delighted to welcome some of the world’s leading experts in trial methodology to Galway this October 11th 2018, for our 4th Trial Methodology Symposium.
+The theme for this year’s event was “Methodological Innovations in Randomised Trials”.

-This event is preceded by the 2018 Winter School – Developing Best Practice for Conducting Trials of Complex and Behaviour Change Interventions in Health.
-This 2 day event will be held in NUI Galway, and is organised by the Health Behaviour Change Research Group, NUI Galway.
-Full details of this interactive 2 day workshop is available under our Upcoming Events listing and places are strictly limited.
+This event was preceded by the 2018 Winter School – Developing Best Practice for Conducting Trials of Complex and Behaviour Change Interventions in Health.
+This 2 day event was held in NUI Galway, and was co-hosted by the Health Behaviour Change Research Group (https://www.nuigalway.ie/hbcrg/), NUI Galway.

 Distinguished Prof Gordon Guyatt – McMaster University, Ontario, Canada